onursaltoparlak/onursaltoparlak/README.md

 - 👋 Hi, I’m @onursaltoparlak
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I’m interested in Back-End Development and Designing
-- 🌱 I’m currently learning JavaScript, Laravel and C++
+- 🌱 I’m currently learning C#, MySQL, MongoDb, PostgreSQL and .NET Core
 - 💞️ I’m looking to collaborate on making projects in Python and Laravel
 - 📫 How to reach me on LinkedIn as Onursal Toparlak